Adler Nascimento: Career

 Nascimento is a product of the Peterborough United academy, having joined in 2014.
 Aged 15, Nascimento moved up to the under-18s and was noted for his goalscoring abilities, which included two goals in a 7–2 FA Youth Cup win against Newmarket Town and a hat-trick in a 5–0 win against Leyton Orient.
 In February 2021, he helped the under-18s win the EFL Youth Alliance League for a second successive season.

 In February 2021, Nascimento joined the first team squad travelling to Gillingham.
 On 9 May 2021, he made his senior debut in the final match of the season.
 He replaced Frankie Kent for the last 16 minutes of a 4–1 win against Doncaster Rovers.

 On 17 July 2021, Nascimento announced his exit from Peterborough United on social media.
 He subsequently joined Premier League club Crystal Palace for an expected £500,000 compensation fee.
-Director of Football Barry Fry revealed that 12 Premier League clubs had enquired for the forward, with six official bids.
+Director of Football Barry Fry revealed that twelve Premier League clubs had enquired for the forward, with six official bids.
 He signed a professional contract with Palace in January 2022.

 Personal life

 Born in Portugal, Nascimento is of Bissau-Guinean descent.
-He moved to England at a young age.